 This class requires a tremendous amount of time.
 It is important that you take this class seriously, do the readings, and dedicate significant practice time outside of class.
-The two most challenging things about the class are: 1) finding volunteers for your assessment assignments; and 2) the amount of time you will need to spend on each assignment.
-However, both are essential in order for you to get the experience and education you need in this area.
+One of the most challenging things about the class is the amount of time you will need to spend on each assignment.
+However, doing so is essential in order for you to get the experience and education you need.
 Test administration and report writing also require significant effort and time.
 Because of the need to learn how to administer, score, and interpret tests before you give them, many of the larger assignments occur toward the end of the course.
 This means that it is essential that you keep up with the workload as the course progresses and plan accordingly so that you do not get behind.